 - Human Biology and health issues

-You will also explore a range of additional topics such as genetics, human reproduction and fertility, and diseases.
+You will also explore a range of additional topics such as cells, tissues and biological molecules; diagnostic techniques; and immune disorders.

 In addition to developing your knowledge you will enhance your employability skills.
 You will develop cognitive and problem solving skills along with critical thinking and interpersonal skills such as self-management, adaptability and resilience.

-Assessment is via assignments and externally assessed exams, including a task completed under supervised conditions.
+Assessment is via assignments and externally assessed exams, including a written task completed under supervised conditions.

 This is a popular option for students who are looking to progress to careers in the field, and works well with complementary courses to offer access to a varied range of higher education degree courses.
 For example, you could combine this with Health and Social Care to access a degree in Occupational Health, a Sport Science degree when combined with BTEC Sport and Exercise Science or Nursing when combined with A Level Psychology and Sociology or with BTEC Health and Social Care – the opportunities are diverse!